 Best for: couples who want sunshine guaranteed and dramatic landscapes.

-Los Cabos delivers 300 to 350 sunny days per year, according to Honeymoons Inc. The desert-meets-ocean scenery around El Arco is unlike any other beach destination.
+Los Cabos logs 300 to 350 sunny days per year, as Honeymoons Inc notes.
+The desert-meets-ocean scenery around El Arco is unlike any other beach destination.
 Important note: many beaches here have dangerous rip currents.
 Stick to swimmable spots like Medano Beach, Chileno Bay, and Santa Maria Bay.

 Punta Cana: The Easiest Yes in the Caribbean